 Bacchus Management Group (Spruce, The Village Pub) has opened The Saratoga at 1000 Larkin in the Tenderloin.
 The restaurant and bar showcases the group's signature touch of vintage glamour, with library shelves and mohair walls offset by brick and steel accents and period art.
 Food evokes an early-1900s rustic sophistication, including dishes such as dry-aged Flannery New York steak au poivre and chicken paillard, and more playful fare like a high-end burger and hot dog plates from chef de cuisine Jason Wittek.
 Brandon Clements oversees the bar and cocktail program, which is heavy on Chartreuse, Pimm's, Fernet and Benedictine, as well as bourbon, Scotch and rye.
 Look for the Boothby Bowl cocktails for groups.
 The Saratoga, 1000 Larkin St., San Francisco, CA 94109, 415-932-6464.

 The Morris is located in the former Slow Club space on Mariposa Street, near Potrero Hill.
 The bistro is an interesting one for industry and other folks in the know --- it's the debut restaurant of Paul Einbund, a favorite local sommelier, current beverage director at Frances and former sommelier and partner at Daniel Patterson's Coi.
-Chef is Gavin Schmidt, previously chef de cuisine of Coi, as well as executive chef of Campton Place, San Diego's Blanca and Walnut Creek's Corners Tavern.
+Chef is Gavin Schmidt, previously chef de cuisine of Coi, as well as executive chef of Campton Place, San Francisco's Blanca and Walnut Creek's Corners Tavern.
 Despite its lofty leadership, the dinner-only spot, named for Einbund's late father, aims to be a "warm neighborhood restaurant" focused on community.
 The Morris, 2501 Mariposa St., San Francisco, CA 94110, 415-612-8480.

 State Bird Provisions, with its dim-sum-style carts filled with New American bites from chefs Stuart Brioza and Nicole Krasinski, won over San Francisco (and foodies everywhere) the minute it opened on New Year's Eve 2011.
 Five years later, the restaurant has an adjacent, family-style restaurant (The Progress), private events space called The Workshop and a cookbook on the way.
 State Bird Provisions, 1529 Fillmore St., San Francisco, CA 94115, 415-795-1272. "